gkonig/Superpy/README.txt

 Reports:

     With 'report' it's possible to get different types of reports.
-    The choices are 'expired', 'inventory', 'revenue' and 'profit'.
+    The choices are 'ledger', 'inventory', 'revenue' and 'profit'.

+        'ledger'            Returns the ledger with all bought and sold products.
         'inventory'         Returns a list of all products.
         'revenue'           Returns the revenue.
         'profit'            Returns the profit.